XOP/css-codeguide/src/md/comments.md

 /* Level 4 */
 /* code */
 ```

+Common rules for structural comments:
+- Respect _level order_ - Level 2 should be placed only inside Level 1, Level 4 only inside Level 3 etc.
+- Nesting is prohibited, that means each new comment block organizes a "caret return" (this will be demonstrated later)

 Use 2 whitespaces between level 1 blocks and 1 whitespace between anothers.